Pistorius case embarrasses South African police again

 "We don't have juries, we have seasoned, hardened judges who have spent 10 years listening to every sob story on the planet," said the Johannesburg lawyer.

 "I think there's more chance of justice being done than in a jury system.
-The calibre of our high court judges is still world class."
+The caliber of our high court judges is still world class."

 (Additional reporting by Jon Herskovitz; editing by Andrew Roche)